Belize: Law of Offshore

 Merchandise may be sold inside a CPZ from one business to another, provided that a proper record is kept of such transactions.

 There are no restrictions on foreign exchange including the sale of foreign currency or the transfer of foreign exchange into, out of or within a CFZ by CFZ businesses.
-There are no Government charges and taxes on the use of foreign currency within a CFZ.
+There are no government charges or taxes on the use of foreign currency within a CFZ.
+Businesses within a CFZ are permitted to open an account in any currency with a duly registered bank of their choice which is in the CFZ.

 Duty exemptions and tax holidays are available to the investors in the Zone as follows: